About Volunteering with Refugee Support Devon

 “I gained much satisfaction and knowledge, new friends and new skills”

-I meet amazing people.
+“I meet amazing people.
 I have never met so many people who possess such dignity, good humour and intelligence”

 RSD particularly welcomes volunteers who are asylum seekers or refugees.

-How to volunteer with RSD
+How to Volunteer with Refugee Support Devon

-Selected volunteers will be invited to a training session which gives information about asylum and refugees in Devon; RSD’s history; and plans and projects within RSD.
+Selected volunteers will be invited to a training session which gives information about asylum and refugees in Devon, RSD’s history, and plans and projects within RSD.
 Volunteers attending this training session will be asked to complete a volunteer application form and provide two referees.

-Get to Know RSD
+Get to Know Refugee Support Devon

-Following successful application and references, all new volunteers will be invited to an induction session with their Project Coordinator.
+Following a successful application and references, all new volunteers will be invited to an induction session with their Project Coordinator.
 At this session volunteers must agree to our strict confidentiality policy and agree to the codes and conduct of volunteering as set out in the Volunteer’s Handbook.
 A volunteer agreement is signed which sets out responsibilities of both RSD and the volunteer.

-Support to volunteers
+Support to Volunteers

-Support is provided to the volunteer by more senior volunteers, the Projects Coordinators and other RSD staff members.
+Support is provided to the volunteer by more senior volunteers, the Projects Coordinators, and other RSD staff members.
 Further relevant training opportunities are often available to volunteers.

-If you need to wait…
+If you Need to Wait…